PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 - **Steps**:
   1. Extract the neighbors of each node.
   2. Calculate the degree of each node (number of neighbors).
-  3. Analyze the frequency distribution of node degrees and compute variance to assess centralization.
+  3. Analyze the frequency distribution of node degrees.
-  4. 4.
-Calculate the **weighted variance** of the degree distribution to assess centralization.
+  4. Calculate the **weighted variance** of the degree distribution to assess centralization.

 **Formula**:
 The **weighted variance** $\sigma_w^2$ is computed as: